+- IFAS recommended rates on average - restriction intuitively

+• There is no evidence that the fertilizer industry has suffered as a result of more restrictive ordinances:

+- products available on the market) - emerging market

+1- Souto, Leesa, "Landscaping Perceptions And Behaviors: Socio-ecological Drivers Of Nitrogen In The Residential Landscape" (2012).
+Electronic Theses and Dissertations.
+2341.
+2- Souto, Leesa.
+"Science to Support Fertilizer Controls."
+Florida Today, 24 Nov.
+2013.

-- Residential Fertilizer Study (Souto et al 2007-2011) collected subdivision, regional, and statewide, consumer fertilizer information demonstrating that: - Homeowners who applied fertilizer to the lawn themselves applied much less nitrogen (N) than the IFAS recommended rates on average 1 - Half of Florida's fertilized lawns are managed by homeowners who are following the seasonal restriction intuitively1 - There is no evidence that the fertilizer industry has suffered as a result of more restrictive ordinances 2: - Once restrictive period ordinances began to pass in Florida, fertilizer manufacturers responded quickly to develop products that can be applied during the seasonal restriction (There are over 120 products available on the market)2 - Florida-owned fertilizer companies benefitted most by capitalizing on new products that can be applied in Florida during the rainy season.
-These products include micronutrients such as iron, magnesium, and other beneficial plant needs, they just don't have N or P2 - In response to the Pinellas and Hillsborough County ordinances, Tru-Green opened a new residential lawn care center in Tampa and hired 175 new workers to help support the new emerging market2
+Residential Fertilizer Study (Souto et al 2007-2011) collected subdivision, regional, and statewide, consumer fertilizer information demonstrating that: • Homeowners who applied fertilizer to the lawn themselves applied much less nitrogen (N) than the

+• Half of Florida's fertilized lawns are managed by homeowners who are following the seasonal

+• Once restrictive period ordinances began to pass in Florida, fertilizer manufacturers responded quickly to develop products that can be applied during the seasonal restriction (There are over 120

+• Florida-owned fertilizer companies benefitted most by capitalizing on new products that can be applied in Florida during the rainy season.
+These products include micronutrients such as iron, magnesium, and other beneficial plant needs, they just don't have N or P

+In response to the Pinellas and Hillsborough County ordinances, Tru-Green opened a new residential lawn care center in Tampa and hired 175 new workers to help support the new

+- The GI-BMP certification is a one-day training (class and test) or an on-line module. - A passing grade is 75%, which means that the test taker can get the entire fertilizer module wrong and still pass the test. - Regardless of training, professional applicators still cannot predict rain events. - How does the industry address the current Code that prohibits fertilizer application prior to 2 inches of rain in 24 hours? - What is the premise upon which Hernando County's exemption for certified applicators from the restricted season application period is based? - Hernando County is one of two Counties in Florida that have an exemption for commercial and institutional applicators.

+Best Management Practices for Protection of Water Resources by the Green Industries